tuans1/interview-eyepax/frontend/README.md

 - Compose utility classes directly in components (see `HomePage`) or extend Tailwind via `@layer`.
 - Custom brand colors are available under the `brand` palette (e.g., `text-brand`, `text-brand-muted`).

-## Interview Tips

-- Use the prepared folders to keep new logic organized.
-- Wrap new API calls inside `services/` and mirror their types under `types/`.
-- Keep shared UI or behaviors inside `components/` and `hooks/` to stay DRY.
-- Extend the router by adding new entries inside `src/routes/AppRouter.tsx`.

 Happy coding!